mj-will/mj-will.github.io/_posts/2020-04-03-remote-tensorboard.md

 $ ssh -N -f -L localhost:6006:localhost:6008 remote_user@remote_host
 ```

-This would foward port 6008 from the remote_host to port 6006 on your local machine.
-The `-L` option is the port fowarding configuration, `-N` indicates there will be no remote commands and `-f` sends the process to the background.
+This would forward port 6008 from the remote_host to port 6006 on your local machine.
+The `-L` option is the port forwarding configuration, `-N` indicates there will be no remote commands and `-f` sends the process to the background.
 This will work fine, but in order to end the process you'll need to kill it with its PID.

 ### More control with Multiplexing